joeromero/docs/maps_api.md

 http://documentation.cartodb.com/api/v1/map/c01a54877c62831bb51720263f91fb33:0/:layer/attributes/:feature_id
 ```

-Which returns a JSON with the attributes defined, like:
+Which returns JSON with the attributes defined, like:

 ```json
     { c: 1, d: 2 }
 ```

 Notice UTF Grid and attributes endpoints need an intenger parameter, ``layer``.
-That number is the 0-base index of the layer inside the mapconfig.
-So in this case 0 returns the UTF grid tiles/attributes for layer 0 (the only one in that example mapconfig)
+That number is the 0-based index of the layer inside the mapconfig.
+So in this case 0 returns the UTF grid tiles/attributes for layer 0, the only layer in the example mapconfig.
+If a second layer was available it could be returned with 1, a third layer with 2, etc.

 ### Create JSONP

-JSONP endpoint is provided in order to allow web browsers which don't support CORS
+The JSONP endpoint is provided in order to allow web browsers access which don't support CORS.

 #### Definition